Gandhi Brigade

 The Gandhi Brigade is a youth voice project that was started in Silver Spring, Maryland.
-Inspired by the vision of Mahatma Gandhi to create local peace brigades, the project uses the media arts as a tool for connecting youth to their community and to critical issues in their world.
-The mission of Gandhi Brigade is to Prepare the rising generation to become whole leaders in a broken world.
-Adults with experience working with youth or media coach teens and young adults how to use video and graphic arts to explore a variety of social justice issues.

 The organization was founded in 2005 by Richard Jaeggi.
-Founding members are Juanita Bailey, Joan Christopher, Beezhan Meezan, Nicci Jones, Hawa Toure, Mike Morris, Jess Samuda, Kevin Crockett and Dan Samels.
-Since its beginning the Gandhi Brigade has created dozens of social justice media pieces and is recognized in the Washington DC metropolitan area as a leader in the field of youth led social change.
+Founding members are Juanita Bailey, Joan Christopher, Nicci Jones, Hawa Toure, Mike Morris, Jess Samuda, Kevin Crockett and Dan Samels.

 Video Documentaries

 From Out of the Blue (2005) is a retrospect of people's memories of September 11, 2001.
 Ordinary people were interviewed at various locations on the fourth anniversary of that event.

 Fresh View (2006) is a collection of five short personal videos that express the concerns of their teen producer.
 Topics include accessible transportation, harassment of women, and the environment.

 Finding Our Turf (2006) documents the phenomenon of "The Turf,"an area of artificial turf in downtown Silver Spring that was intended as an interim solution to a delayed construction project but grew to be an enormously popular informal gathering spot that was especially attractive to teens.
 Finding Our Turf won recognition at the Takoma Park Film Festival.

 What's Your Story?
 (2007)is a collection of three short videos that grew out of a participatory video experiment that connected adults and youth through taped dialogues.
 The subjects of the videos are teen-adult communication, teen jobs, and the need for a teen run skateboard park in Silver Spring, Maryland.

 "PROPAGANDA!"
 (2007) was a mixed media campaign in which teens, focusing on the issue of immigration, created a poster promoting the natural rights of all people and created a video about their experience of using the poster to change perceptions in their home town.